 Surprisingly though, only 1-3 Americans are actually familiar with the term “Brain Injury,” deeming it the “silent” epidemic.

-A majority of TBIs occur from car and motor motorcycle accidents, and it is estimated that about 50 percent of all traumatic brain injury involve the consumption of alcohol.
+A majority of TBIs occur from car and motor motorcycle accidents, and it is estimated that about 50 percent of all traumatic brain injury involves the consumption of alcohol.
 I frequently prosecute drunk drivers in wrongful death suites due to a Traumatic brain injury killing the victim.

 Traumatic brain injury symptoms are wide-ranging and can be cognitive as well as physical.
 TBI suffers may have one or more of these symptoms, but may include others, as well:

 - speech difficulty